aarblaster/UsefulAppleScripts/README.md

  ## About
  Some of these specifically integrate with other software and others manipulate the OS.
  These are mostly created by cobbling together bits and pieces from other scripts and finding the thing that works best for my use case.
+ Lots of these are quite simple but maybe they will solve a problem for someone else.

  ## Directory
  ### BarTender